 This bathroom is capable of allowing both a shower and a separate tub.
 A big resting tub serves as a main point in the bathroom, offering the area a luxurious feel.

 The main concept features are the luxury freestanding tub and the glass door walk-in shower.
 This is an excellent master bathroom plan for two people to share since it has a double vanity opposite the walk-in shower area and bathtub.
 You can also use a conventional glass shower door for a more cost-effective solution.
+Also, learn more about glass shower door size here.

 The shower and bathtub are built opposite from each other as opposed to being next to each other in the prior configuration.
 Along with its adaptability, wood may quickly fit any bathroom décor style, from rustic to minimalist.
 Bathroom vanities and storage cabinets made of wood have long been classic, and they work well in any setting.
 You may choose from stained or painted wood or even kitchen cupboards for your bathroom.